Varunmargam/My_Blogs/cllv6y54q000209maavaw0svu.md

 # 📍Conclusion

 Thank you for reading this blog! 📖 Hope you have gained some value.
 In the future blog, we will be launching a Kubernetes cluster with nginx running on it.
 Until then get more familiarized with the Kubernetes cluster.
-If you want to practice Kubernetes make sure you do it on minikube or at [killercoda.com](https://killercoda.com/) where you get K8s playground for free.
+If you want to practice Kubernetes make sure you do it on Minikube or at [killercoda.com](https://killercoda.com/) where you get K8s playground for free.

 If you enjoyed this blog and found it helpful, please give it a like 👍, share it with your friends, share your thoughts, and give me some valuable feedback.😇 Don't forget to follow me for more such blogs! 🌟